Sykander/publish-avrae/DEVELOPMENT.md

 Do not add `NPM_TOKEN` back to the workflow unless Trusted Publishing is removed from the npm package settings.

+The trusted publisher workflow filename is case-sensitive.
+If npm shows `CI.yml`, edit it to `ci.yml` to match `.github/workflows/ci.yml`.

 Before merging code to `main`, make sure `package.json` has a version that is higher than the latest version already published to npm.